 While the potential of deep learning is vast, it has limitations when it comes to more human-like tasks.
 Deep learning excels at pattern recognition, like the complex but fixed rules of Go.
-But researchers point out the vast amount of training data required to teach a machine only a specific set of rules.
+A vast amount of training data is also still required to teach a machine only a specific set of rules.

 Pattern recognition is perhaps exemplified most prominently in conversation AI, with deep learning acting as the supporting network.
 Multimodal inputs including voice and recognition capabilities are processed alongside multimodal outputs such as images and synthesized voices.
 Enterprises from Starbucks to Apple are deploying this intelligence, giving customers the option to place orders through their applications via voice commands and the ease of logging onto their devices with sight alone.

-At the current stage of development, it does not appear possible for deep learning to perform the same elaborate, adaptive thought processes of humans, however the technology continues to evolve at quite a rate.
+At the current stage of development, it does not appear possible for deep learning to perform the same elaborate, adaptive thought processes as humans, however, the technology continues to evolve at quite a rate.

 Deep learning may not result in killer robots anytime soon, but that isn't to say it won't fundamentally alter aspects of society in other ways.